Posted on 5th August 2021

 Unlike the herbalists or the ‘Wise Men’ and ‘Wise Women’, the new medical profession possessed the power of the law and the endorsement of the Church along with the power of their prayers.
 Those who became doctors were University Graduates and often used their knowledge of numerology, astrology and the movement of the planets in their diagnosis of what ails a man, and these newly qualified physicians would be busy in a world where illness was commonplace with each season bringing its own problems.

 The winter months were cold and unforgiving especially for the worse off in society whose clothing would be threadbare at the best of times.
-In truth, the only way to keep warm was to be in close proximity to a fire but this was easier said than done.
-The Royal Forests were off-limits to commoners and wood for burning was a much sought after commodity.
+In truth, the only way to keep warm was to be near a fire but this was easier said than done.
+The Royal Forests were off-limits to commoners and wood for burning was a much sought-after commodity.

 In the autumn it was common practice for the nobility to allow, for a small fee, the collection of branches and twigs that had been blown to the ground by the high winds.
 The trees themselves however remained strictly off-limits.